 For a leisurely day out and about in Corfu in For Your Eyes Only, Bond wears a double-breasted navy blazer made by Douglas Hayward.
 The blazer is likely made of worsted wool serge, a common material for blazers and a material used for military uniforms.

-There are six buttons on the front in a button two, show three configuration, with polished brass buttons.
-The button stance is quite low, with the middle buttons placed almost as low as the bottom buttons typically are on a classic double-breasted coat.
+There are six buttons on the front in a button two, show three configuration, and the button are polished brass blazer buttons.
+The button stance is extremely low for this configuration, with the middle buttons placed almost as low as the bottom buttons typically are on a classic double-breasted coat.
 This style gives the coat a longer lapel line whilst keeping the classic six-button arrangement, though the blazer has odd proportions and looks a little sloppy around the waist.
-The blazer has soft shoulders with roped sleeve heads, a draped chest and medium-width peaked lapels.
-Both lapels have a buttonhole.
-The jacket has double vents, flapped pockets and three cuff buttons.
+A four-button blazer with only the bottom button fastening—a style Hayward was known for—would have looked more balanced.

-The light blue shirt made by Frank Foster has a placket front with stitching close to the centre, a spread collar and two-button mitred cuffs.
-Bond wears the shirt without a tie, leaving the collar and first button open.
+The light blue shirt made by Frank Foster has a semi-spread collar, two-button mitred cuffs and a placket front with stitching close to the centre.
+The collar points are an average length or no more than 3 inches long, which is much shorter than Moore’s ordinary collars.
+The collar was most likely designed this way because Bond wears the shirt without a tie, leaving the collar and first button open.
 His shoes are dark brown slip-ons.

 The Frank Foster shirt was auctioned at Prop Store on 16 October 2014 for £1,200.